OUR TEAM

 ctolson@theliteracylab.org

-Caitlin Tolson is an Operations Associate at The Literacy Lab in Richmond, VA.
+Caitlin Tolson is a Program Replication Manager at The Literacy Lab in Richmond, VA.
 She joined the team after serving for two years as a K-3 tutor at Ratcliffe Elementary School.
 Caitlin is a graduate of Virginia Commonwealth University (VCU), where she received her Bachelor’s degree in International Studies with a concentration in Social Justice and is currently pursuing a Master’s Certificate in Nonprofit Management.
 While at VCU, she served on the President’s Action Group on Diversity and Inclusion and received the 2013 Burnside Watstein award for her advocacy work on campus.

 Cal Umlauf